xf8b/TestMod/README.md

-# TestMod
+# testmod
-This is purely a testing mod, and usage outside of testing is not recommended.
+a mod for testing